dingxu6207/TCBP/README.md

 Three areas need to be modified when there is a new target：

-the first area is the filename fileone = 'KIC 6431545.txt'
+the first area is the filename fileone = 'XXXXX.txt'

 the second area: if there is no third light effect, index = 0, the range of l3 is comment.